ajbraus/wdi-homework/week6/03-what-i-wish-i-knew.md

 @user.first_name, @user.last_name = params[:user][:full_name].split(" ", 2)
 ```

-You can change the second line to this:
+You can move the second line to your User model like this:

 ```ruby
 def full_name=(value)